Pearson-Higher-Ed/design/principles.md

 ---
 layout: article
-title: Principles
+title: Design Principles
-shortname: Principles
+shortname: Design Principles
 section: learn
 in_footer: true
 ---

 Dec 15, 2017

-Experience Design Principles are critical.
+Design Principles are critical.
 They align us as a team, help articulate the fundamental goals that all decisions can be measured against, and keep the various teams moving as an integrated whole.
 [Learn more](https://neo.pearson.com/people/USCHED2/blog/2017/12/13/17-accomplishments-experience-design-principles) about how we defined the principles.